Click here to give to the Madagascar Cyclone Relief Fund

 The Personality of Satan

 We believe in the existence of Satan as a personal being and a fallen angelic creature of God, who is the open and declared enemy of God and the adversary of those of the household of faith.
 (Job 1:6-12; Isa.
 14:12-17; Matt.
 4:2-11; II Cor.
-4:3-5, 11:3, 11:14-15; I Pet.
+4:3-5,11:3,11:14-15; I Pet.
 5:8)

 The Total Depravity of Man

-We believe that man was created in the image and likeness of God; but that in Adam’s sin all mankind fell, inherited a sinful nature, became alienated from God, and is totally unable to regain his former position.
+We believe that man was created in the image and likeness of God, but that in Adam’s sin all mankind fell, inherited a sinful nature, became alienated from God, and is totally unable to regain his former position or to meet God’s perfect standard of righteousness required to enter His presence.
 (Gen. 1:26; 3:1-24; Rom.
-3:23, 5:12, 8:7-8; Eph.
+3:23,5:12,8:7-8; Eph.
 2:1-3)

 The Person and Work of Christ

-We believe that the Lord Jesus Christ, the Eternal God the Son, became man without ceasing to be God, having been conceived of the Holy Spirit and born of the virgin Mary in order that He might reveal God and redeem sinful men.
+We believe that the Lord Jesus Christ, the Eternal God the Son, became man without ceasing to be God, having been conceived of the Holy Spirit and born of the virgin Mary, in order that He might reveal God and redeem sinful men.
+We believe that He accomplished our redemption through His birth as a man, living a sinless and completely obedient life, and His death on the cross as a substitutionary sacrifice.

 We believe that our redemption and salvation are guaranteed to us by His literal physical resurrection from the dead.
 (Isa.
-53:4-12; John 1:1, 14, 18; 10:14-16, 26-30; Luke 1:35; Rom.
-3:21-26, 4:25)
+53:4-12; John 1:1,14,18; 10:14-16,26-30; Luke 1:35; Rom.
+3:21-26,4:25)

-We believe that the Lord Jesus Christ is now in heaven, exalted to the right hand of God, where as His people’s High Priest, He fulfills the ministry of intercession and advocacy.
+We believe that the Lord Jesus Christ is now in heaven, exalted to the right hand of God, serving as the High Priest of His people.
+He fulfills the ministry of intercession and advocacy.
 (Heb.
-1:3, 3:1, 7:23-25, 9:24, 12:2; I John 2:1-2)
+1:3,3:1,7:23-25,9:24,12:2; I John 2:1-2)

 The Holy Spirit